 Supine means lying on the back, and prone means lying on the stomach.
 Prone masturbation means masturbating in a position similar to the prone position pictured above.
 (Image courtesy medtrng.com)

 Why is there nothing about the author's qualifications on this site?

 I have a Ph.D. from one of the world's most prestigious research universities and am a scholar at a major research university (in a field unrelated to sexuality), and there is a question whether this web site and the survey research I do connected with it would fall under the jurisdiction of their policies on the use of human subjects in research and other matters if I identified myself with my affiliation to the university on the site.

 Part of this page can be printed as a PDF brochure.
 (If printing 2-sided, use the setting "flip on short edge" under Options.)

 Join an online support group for males who masturbate prone.
-Simply enter your e-mail address in the box and click "join now."
+Simply click here to be taken to the forum.